[Updated 06 June 2022 with new episode]

-There are lots of people living in the camps who have different skills and abilities.
-They are working to solve their problems themselves and helping other people at the same time.
-To celebrate those people and inspire others, BBC Media Action had produced a new video series called Aa'rar Bahadur (Our Heroes) that highlights how Rohingya people living in the camps are helping each other to solve their own problems.
+There are lots of people living in the camps who solve problems themselves and help other people at the same time.
+To celebrate them and inspire others, Aa'rar Bahadur (Our heroes) highlights individuals helping each other to solve their own problems.

-In each 7-10 minute episode we are introduced to a new person and learn more about them, their family and friends and the community around them.
-We also discover how they are working to improve their own lives and to help their own local community.
+In each 7-10-minute episode we are introduced to a new person, their family and friends and the community around them.
+We also discover how they are working to improve their lives and to help their local community.

 You can watch a short taster of the series here.